dominikhei/eartquake-streaming/readme.md

 __Kafka__

 Apache Kafka is a distributed streaming platform which makes it easy to integrate various producers and consumers with each others.
 In theory kafka offers extremly high througput and easy scalability with relativly low latency.
+Using a decoupled architecture provided by this event-driven model also allows for easy extensiability in the future.

 The Kafka producer extracts the new earthquakes using a websocket, creates a JSONObject and serealizes them using a custom serealizer.
 Once they are pushed to the kafka topic the consumer pulls them and deserealizes them again using a custom deserealizer, which turns them back into a JSONObject.